Sites of 1885 : Exploring North Battleford

 Beside the collection of historic buildings on the museum grounds was a large North West Mounted Police Memorial.
 A large and impressive wooden gate, supported by tall stone pillars created a humbling entrance to the peaceful spot, which offered a beautiful view over the Battleford River flats.
 The memorial listed the names of NWMP who died in armed conflicts in the region, as well as unmarked graves for those whose names have been lost to history.

-We followed the sidewalk through a neighborhood at the top of the ridge, passed the campground, and came to the Fort Battleford National Historic Site.
-Fort Battleford was built in 1876 when the nearby settlement was declared the capital of the North-West Territories, and it sits at the center of some of the most important events in the post-European contact history of Western Canada.
+We followed the sidewalk through a neighbourhood at the top of the ridge, passed the campground, and came to the Fort Battleford National Historic Site.
+Fort Battleford was built in 1876 when the nearby settlement was declared the capital of the North-West Territories, and it sits at the centre of some of the most important events in the post-European contact history of Western Canada.
 The North West Mounted Police who served there acted as police officers, as well as translators, administrators, escorts during the Treaty 6 negotiations, and central players in the 1885 conflicts.

 The relationship between the NWMP and the First Nations in the area was antagonistic, because the NWMP were tasked with enforcing John A. McDonald's Indian Act, the goal of which was to do away with the tribal system, and assimilate the Indian People as quickly as possible.
 The Canadian government viewed the prairies as empty, and encouraged wave after wave of pioneers to settle it during 1800's.
 In response, the Métis formed their own government in Batoche in March 1885, which the Canadian government viewed as an attack on their sovereignty.